shyanyong/tp/docs/UserGuide.md

 ### How to list all current prescriptions : `list`

-BayMeds allows you to list all prescriptions you are currently taking.
+BayMeds allows you to list all prescriptions you are **currently** taking.

-To list all current prescriptions, type the following command.
+To list all **current** prescriptions, type the following command.

 Format:
 ```
 list
 ```

-You will then be able to see the relevant prescriptions in your list.
+You will then be able to see the relevant prescriptions in the list.

 <box type="info" header="Notes">

-If you would like to only view prescriptions that you have to consume for the day, use [listToday](#how-to-list-todays-medications-listtoday) instead.
+If you would like to only view prescriptions that you have to consume **for the day**, use [listToday](#how-to-list-todays-medications-listtoday) instead.

-If you would like to view prescriptions that you have consumed in the past, use [listCompleted](#listing-completed-prescriptions-listcompleted) instead.
+If you would like to view prescriptions that you have consumed **in the past**, use [listCompleted](#listing-completed-prescriptions-listcompleted) instead.

 </box>

 <box type="definition" header="#### Example">

-If you have prescriptions in the list, you will get something similar to this.
+By typing `list`, you will see your **current** prescriptions displayed in the list on the right.

 ![result for 'Example output of list command'](images/ui/Ui-list.png)